 The newer version of the LastPass is better than ever before.
 The encryption has been upgraded and now uses AES-256 bit encryption with PBKDF2 SHA-256 and salted hashes, which basically means that hackers cannot get into your account without knowing your password.
 The UI is slick and looks modern.
 It has all the features that we discussed above.
 The service is cross-platform with support for all the major operating systems.
 The browser plugins allow you to automatically record your password and then subsequently fill them when needed.
 You can use the service to auto-generate strong password for your accounts and can replace your existing ones easily.
 The service also supports 2-factor authentication.

 Apart from its awesome feature set, there’s one more reason why LastPass is our top pick.
 It provides the best value for your money.
-At just $24/year, LastPass is the cheapest password manager with such a big feature set.
+At just $36/year, LastPass is one of the cheapest password managers with such a big feature set.
 The free version of the LastPass is even more lucrative than other password managers.
 Other password managers generally keep the sync feature behind the paywall, however, with LastPass, you can sync data across all your devices, even with the free version.
 The premium version of LastPass is just for people who need additional features.
 The additional features include biometric authentication, 1GB of encrypted file storage, and priority tech support among others.
 If you don’t need these features, you will get one of the best password managers for free.

 I started using Dashlane since last year or so, and I completely fell in love with the service.
 It has everything I need, and it packages all its features inside the nicest UI I have seen on any password manager.
 The main features include AES-256 bit encryption, 2-factor authentication, automatic password capture, one-click login and password change, support for all the major platforms and browsers, and auto filling of the forms.
 Not only it packs all these features, but it also executes them properly.
 For example, the sync is fast and reliable and the one click login is extremely quick.
 However, the reason I love Dashlane the most is because of the extra feature sets.
 The built-in Security Dashboard shows you the overall security of all your accounts.
 It also shows the accounts with weak passwords and enables you to change them. .